de-upayan/ctf-writeups/GREP CTF (BITS Pilani)/monke.md

 ```

-Decoding the last string using Base64 gives us the flag.
+Converting the last string from **Base64** encoding to ASCII gave me the flag.

 ```console